ofgot/TheGreatEscape/README.md

 adventure game where your main aim is to break out of a prison.
 This game was inspired by The Binding of Isaac and based on a top-down perspective, offering various levels with different difficulties.
+Full manual you can see here - [The Great Escape .pdf](https://github.com/ofgot/TheGreatEscape/files/15180197/The.Great.Escape.pdf)

 ## Getting Started
 To begin playing "The Great Escape," follow these steps:
 1. Install Maven if not already installed.